-recompile-flavor flavor-name & optional single-message (use-old-combined-methods t) (do-dependents t)
+recompile-flavor flavor-name & optional single-operation (use-old-combined-methodst) (do-dependentst)

 Updates the internal data of the flavor and any flavors that depend on it.
-If single-message is supplied non-nil, only the methods for that message are changed.
+If single-operation is supplied non-nil, only the methods for that operation are changed.
 The system does this when you define a new method that did not previously exist.
 If use-old-combined-methods is t, then the existing combined method functions will be used if possible.
 New ones will only be generated if the set of methods to be called has changed.
 This is the default.
 If use-old-combined-methods is nil, automatically-generated functions to call multiple methods or to contain code generated by wrappers will be regenerated unconditionally.
-If you change a wrapper, you must do recompile-flavor with third argument nil in order to make the new wrapper take effect.
 If do-dependents is nil, only the specific flavor you specified will be recompiled.
 Normally it and all flavors that depend on it will be recompiled.

-recompile-flavor only affects flavors that have already been compiled.
-Typically this means it affects flavors that have been instantiated, but does not bother with mixins (see page 23).
+recompile-flavor affects only flavors that have already been compiled.
+Typically this means it affects flavors that have been instantiated, but does not bother with mixins (see page 348).

+compile-flavor-methods flavor...

-compile-flavor-methods Macro
+Macro

-The form (compile-flavor-methods flavor-name-1 flavor-name-2...), placed in a file to be compiled, will cause the compiler to include the automatically generated combined methods for the named flavors in the resulting qfast file, provided all of the necessary flavor definitions have been made.
-Use of compile-flavor-methods for all flavors that are going to be instantiated is recommended to eliminate the need to call the compiler at run time (the compiler will still be called if incompatible changes have been made, such as addition or deletion of methods that must be called by a combined method).
+The form (compile-flavor-methods flavor-name-1 flavor-name-2...), placed in a file to be compiled, will cause the compiler to include the automatically-generated combined methods for the named flavors in the resulting QFASL file, provided all of the necessary flavor definitions have been made.
+Furthermore, when the QFASL file is loaded, internal data structures (such as the list of all methods of a flavor) will be generated.